tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Home.md

 ### Key Takeaways

 * Understand concepts of CJA
-* Create Connections and data views in CJA
+* Create Connections and Data Views in CJA
 * Analyze data in CJA by creating projects and workspaces

 ### Prerequisites